-We get asked often “does a 'stink' bug bite?”
-The answer is no. Pine seed bugs do not sting, bite or feed on humans animals.
-They do not carry or transmit diseases and pose no serious health concern for people or pets.
+We get asked often “does a stink bug bite?”
+The answer is no. Pine seed bugs do not sting, bite or feed on humans or animals.
+They also do not carry or transmit diseases and pose no serious health concern for people or pets.

 Do Pine Seed Bugs Cause Damage?